Chapter 6. Student Program of Studies

 6.2.3 A full-time undergraduate student will be expected to complete all requirements for a degree in no more than 15 quarters of enrollment.
 A part-time student will have the equivalent of 15 full-time quarters of enrollment to complete all requirements for a degree, with each 15 credit hours attempted counting as one full-time quarter.
 A student who enters the University of California, Santa Cruz, with transfer credit from another institution or who transfers credit to the University of California, Santa Cruz, after entrance will be allowed an equivalent period of time for completion of all degree requirements based upon the total number of credit hours of transfer credit, with each 15 credit hours counting as one quarter.
 [SCR 10.1.6] (En 9 Oct 85; Am 12 Feb 92; CC 31 Aug 98; EC 31 Aug 06)

-6.2.4 Undergraduate students who have both passed 180 or more credit hours and accumulated 12 or more quarters toward completion of their degrees may be denied permission to enroll again at the University of California, Santa Cruz, by the provost of their college or his/her designee.
-Upon the recommendation of the college Faculty or a department's Faculty, the provost or his/her designee may make exceptions for transfer students or for students pursuing programs which require them to complete more than 180 credit hours.
-(En 4 June 69; Am 9 Oct 85, 12 Feb 92; CC 31 Aug 98; EC 1 Aug 77, 31 Aug 06)
+6.2.4 Undergraduate students who have both passed 180 or more credit hours and accumulated 12 or more quarters toward completion of their degrees may be denied permission to enroll again at the University of California, Santa Cruz, by the provost of their college or the provost’s designee.
+Upon the recommendation of the college Faculty or a department's Faculty, the provost or the provost’s designee may make exceptions for transfer students or for students pursuing programs which require them to complete more than 180 credit hours.
+(En 4 June 69; Am 9 Oct 85, 12 Feb 92; CC 31 Aug 98; EC 1 Aug 77, 31 Aug 06, 31 Aug 16)

 6.3 University Extension Courses.
 University Extension courses in the 1 through 199 series are acceptable for transfer credit, while courses in the 300 and 400 series are not acceptable.
 Students resident at the University of California, Santa Cruz, who wish to receive credit for University Extension courses 1 - 199, either in class or by correspondence, taken concurrently with their regular University work, must obtain the permission of the Office of Admissions.
 Petitions for this purpose are available at the Office of Admissions.
 Applicability of an Extension course toward a major program is determined by the department in that discipline.
 Extension courses taken while on a leave of absence will be evaluated by the Office of Admissions in the same way as for courses from other institutions.
 Permission to take an Extension course in the 1 through 199 series concurrently with a reduced University of California, Santa Cruz, program must be obtained from the student's college.
 300 and 400 series courses may be incorporated into an independent study (with additional work) with permission of the faculty sponsor.
 (Am 11 Mar 81; CC 31 Aug 98; EC 31 Aug 06, 31 Aug 09)

 6.4.3 For students departing under SCR 6.4.1 and 6.4.2, provosts are authorized, on recommendation of the college Faculty, to arrange for expected dates of readmission and to establish academic and other requirements which the students must meet in order to be readmitted [SCR 5.3].
-The student must be informed by his or her college in writing of these requirements at the time leave or authorization is approved.
-(En 26 May 71; CC 1 Aug 76; EC 1 Aug 76) 6.5 Special Approval Courses (Am 21 Apr 71, 25 May 77, 20 May 09)
+The student must be informed by their college in writing of these requirements at the time leave or authorization is approved.
+(En 26 May 71; CC 1 Aug 76; EC 1 Aug 76, 31 Aug 16)

-6.5.1 Special approval courses are courses whose curricula are not approved in advance by the Committee on Educational Policy.
+6.5.1 Special approval courses are courses whose curricula are not approved in advance by the Committee on Courses of Instruction.
 These include, but are not limited to, independent or group studies (or tutorials), independent field studies or internships, senior thesis or project courses, individual research project courses, and recital preparation courses, and are subject to the definitions and limitations of this section.
-(Am 4 June 69, 21 Apr 71, 25 May 77, 20 May 09; EC 31 Aug 09)
+(Am 4 June 69, 21 Apr 71, 25 May 77, 20 May 09; CC 31 Aug 16; EC 31 Aug 09)

 6.5.2 Determination of lower or upper division credit for special approval courses is based on the level of the work done and not on the class standing of the student.
 Upper division work is of truly advanced nature, and if upper division credit is requested, the application must provide evidence of competence in the subject-matter area within which the project lies.
 (Am 22 May 68, 21 Apr 71, 20 May 09)